 Visiting any church for the first time can be a little intimidating, to help you feel at ease at Greenford Lutheran we’ve put together some answers to common questions that we hope will answer your questions and reduce your stress level when you visit us.
 To learn more read the helpful hints we have below or just browse around the rest of this site.
 Please, feel free to contact us if you have any questions or comments.

-Because we have a historical church building that goes back to the horse and buggy days the front church entrance is located right up against the road way, so the main parking lot is located behind the church.
-Since it’s more convenient to enter from the main parking lot in the back, the majority of worshippers enter from one of the entrances from the parking lot.
+Because we have a historical church building dating back to the horse and buggy days the front church entrance is located right up against the road way, so the main parking lot is located behind the church.
+Since it’s more convenient to enter from the main parking lot in the back, the majority of worshipers enter from the parking lot entrances rather than the front doors by the road.
 All of these entrances bring you into our main fellowship hall which has an entrance to the front of our sanctuary.
 Ushers are located at both entrances to the sanctuary and will give you a bulletin, gladly answer any questions you have, assist you in finding a seat, and help you if you need assistance getting in.
-Children’s activity sheets are also available from the ushers.

 We will greet you with smiles and handshakes, and welcome you to worship with us while respecting that your relationship with the Lord is a personal matter, and that your attendance is not for our benefit but for the honoring of our God.

 Our congregation likes to have a relaxed family atmosphere so we don’t use name tags and don’t request our visitors to wear name tags either.

 God accepts us as we are – no matter who we are, what we do, or how we dress.
 We do not have a dress code.
 Worshipers at Greenford Lutheran wear anything from jeans and tee shirts, to slacks and golf shirts, to suits and ties.
 Please wear whatever you feel honors God and makes you comfortable in God’s house.